cossssmin/alter.email/README.md

 - **Base Image URL**

-    Define a base URL that will be prepended to all image sources in your email.
+    Prepend a base URL to all image sources in your email.
 Applies to both inline and background images.

 - **URL Parameters**